 You should seek legal advice immediately as you may have a potential legal claim, and the deadline for this is likely to be within 3 months of when the payment was due.

 What happens if I was made redundant or stopped working after 28 February 2020?

-If you’ve been made redundant or stopped working on or after the 28 February 2020, your employer can re-employ you, put you on furlough and claim for your wages under the scheme.
-This applies even if you’re now re-employed after the 19 March 2020, provided you were on the 28 February 2020 PAYE payroll.
+If you have been made redundant or stopped working on or after the 28 February 2020, your employer can re-employ you, put you on furlough and claim for your wages under the scheme.
+This applies even if you are now re-employed after the 19 March 2020, provided you were on the 28 February 2020 PAYE payroll.
 If you’ve been made redundant during this time, we suggest asking that your employer re-employ you and place you on furlough in line with government guidance.

-Your employer should ensure they get your agreement to be put on the furlough scheme, unless it’s covered by a clause in your contract.
-You should review any document you’re being asked to sign or agree to in this respect and ensure you understand what you’ll be paid, when the furlough technically starts/started, when and how often it will be reviewed and details of who you can contact during this time to keep in touch during your furlough.
+You should review any document you’re being asked to sign or agree to in relation to furlough and ensure you understand what you’ll be paid, when the furlough technically starts/started, when and how often it will be reviewed and details of who you can contact during this time to keep in touch during your furlough.

-If you’re unable to reach an agreement with your employer about furlough, you should consider taking legal advice at an early stage, as ultimately your employer may then take steps to dismiss you.
+If you are unable to reach an agreement with your employer about furlough, then you should consider taking legal advice at an early stage, as ultimately your employer may then take steps to dismiss you.

 If you’re an apprentice, your employer can furlough you in the same way as they do other employees.
 This doesn’t mean that your training has to cease, you’ll be able to continue to train whilst furloughed if the circumstances allow for it.